ibm-cloud-docs/containers/cs_istio.md

 Do not use `istioctl` to update the version of Istio that is installed by the managed add-on.
 Only use the following steps to update your managed Istio add-on, which includes an update of the Istio version.
 {: important}

+Version 1.19 is unsupported on 08 May 2024.
+Follow the steps to update your [Istio components](/docs/containers?topic=containers-istio#istio_minor) to the latest patch version of Istio 1.20 that is supported by {{site.data.keyword.containerlong_notm}}.
+{: important}

-Version 1.18 will be unsupported on 21 February 2024.
-Follow the steps to update your [Istio components](/docs/containers?topic=containers-istio#istio_minor) to the latest patch version of Istio 1.18 that is supported by {{site.data.keyword.containerlong_notm}}.
+Version 1.18 is unsupported on 21 February 2024.
+Follow the steps to update your [Istio components](/docs/containers?topic=containers-istio#istio_minor) to the latest patch version of Istio 1.19 that is supported by {{site.data.keyword.containerlong_notm}}.
 {: important}

 Version 1.17 is unsupported as of 6 December 2023.
 Follow the steps to update your [Istio components](/docs/containers?topic=containers-istio#istio_minor) to the latest patch version of Istio 1.18 that is supported by {{site.data.keyword.containerlong_notm}}.